The Good and Bad of Credit Karma in 2022 2022 Credit Karma Review: Is It Accurate? Really Free?

 At this point you may be wondering how Credit Karma can offer such a service for free.
 Here’s how: credit card sign-up referrals.
 Yes, you will see ads for various credit cards while surfing the site.
 However, unlike normal advertisements you may encounter around the web, Credit Karma provides you with information about each card explaining why you may want to sign up for it.

-Meanwhile the “My Recommendations” tab will give you a list of cards, personal loans, and more along with your odds of approval.
+Meanwhile the Card and Loans tabs will give you a look at various options along with your odds of approval.
 It will also note a few of the features and details for each product.
 Admittedly, Credit Karma does do a nice job of displaying this information and does keep these ads to a relative minimum.
 However I suspect that those actually looking for a new credit card would be better served doing their research elsewhere.
 That said, if you do know what card you want and want to give Credit Karma a “thank you” for their free services, feel free to apply using their affiliate links.

 Credit score simulator and other resources

-Under the Tools section of Credit Karma (found either via the dashboard or under the Explore tab), you’ll find some helpful features including the surprisingly cool credit score simulator.
+Under the Tools section of Credit Karma (found under the Loans tab for some reason), you’ll find some helpful features including the surprisingly cool credit score simulator.
 Basically, before you decide to open that new card, close an old one, or get a loan, Credit Karma can tell you how your credit is likely to be affected by that decision.

 In theory, this could be extremely helpful in stopping you from making a huge mistake.
 For example, the simulator once informed me that if my wife were to close her then 11-year-old credit card, her score could plummet more than 150 points since “age of credit” is a factor in calculating your score (for what it’s worth, now that it’s been six years and we have several other cards, the impact of closing this particular card would be negligible).
 Assuming you didn’t know that already, wouldn’t you be damn happy to have prevented that massive error?

 Elsewhere in Tools, you’ll find all kinds of specialized calculators, informative blog posts, and much more.
-In other words, don’t neglect this section of the site.
+In other words, don’t neglect this section of the site, even if it’s tucked away in a not-great location.

 Identity theft and breach info